DEI Consulting for Inclusive Workplaces

 Our Process

-We start by listening to lived experience and examining how workplace decisions, norms, and systems operate in practice.
+We start by listening to lived experience and examining how workplace decisions, norms, and systems operate.

 - Review people systems through an equity lens